This website has been developed and funded by Valneva UK Limited and is intended for a UK audience only.

 • Key fact

-Most people who get tetanus weren’t vaccinated against it or didn’t complete the entire vaccination schedule.1
+Most people who get tetanus weren’t vaccinated against it or didn’t complete the entire vaccination schedule.2

 • How do you get tetanus?

-Tetanus bacteria gets into the body through a skin wound, scratch or animal bite.
-You can also catch the disease through unhygienic practices in hospital, by injecting drugs, through body piercings and tattoos, as well as eye injuries and burns.1,3
+Tetanus bacteria gets into the body through a skin wound, such as a scratch, burn, or animal bite.
+You can also catch the disease through unhygienic practices in hospital, eye injuries and burns.2,3

 • Which countries are affected by tetanus?

-Tetanus is found across the world, but some countries have higher incidences than others.2
+Tetanus is found across the world, but some countries have higher incidences than others (see map).1,3

 • What are the symptoms of tetanus?

-Symptoms include: stiffness in the jaw muscles, painful muscle spasms that can affect swallowing and breathing, fever, sweating and rapid heartbeat.1
+Symptoms include: stiffness in the jaw muscles, painful muscle spasms that can affect swallowing and breathing, fever, sweating and rapid heartbeat.2

 • How serious is tetanus?